ethankchuang/AI_RPG/Assets/Scripts/README.md

 6. **Set Up the UI:**

-   - Create buttons for ending turn and restarting
+   - Create button for ending the turn
-   - Create text elements for displaying game state
-   - Create panels for victory and defeat states
+   - Create a button for toggling move mode
-   - Assign all UI elements to the GameUI component
+   - Position UI elements so they don't overlap important game areas

 ## How It Works